messente/messente-api-csharp/docs/DeliveryReportApi.md

 <a name="retrievedeliveryreport"></a>
 # **RetrieveDeliveryReport**
-> DeliveryReportResponse RetrieveDeliveryReport (Guid? omnimessageId)
+> DeliveryReportResponse RetrieveDeliveryReport (string omnimessageId)

 Retrieves the delivery report for the Omnimessage